mdevlamynck/elm-symfony-bridge/README.md

         lang: 'en',                     // Optional: lang to use when exporting translations, defaults to 'en'

         enableTranslations: true,       // Optional: enable generating translations, defaults to true
-        urlPrefix: '/index.php',        // Optional: when dev is true, which prefix to use when generating urls, defaults to '/index.php' (symfony >= 4 uses 'index.php', symfony < 4 'app_dev.php')
+        urlPrefix: '/index.php',        // Optional: when dev is true, which prefix to use when generating urls, defaults to '/index.php' (symfony >= 4 uses '/index.php', symfony < 4 '/app_dev.php')
     }))
     .configureFilenames({
         js: '[name].[chunkhash].js',